m4hosam/smart-question-answering-backend/README.md

    ```

-2. install the dependancies using
+2. install the dependencies using
    ```bash
     npm install
    ```